Need to know

 Talking to people about their substance use can be awkward and tense, and may evoke many negative emotions on both sides.
 Sometimes you have to keep trying.
 You might have one conversation that goes off the rails.
 No problem!
 Consider a less-than-ideal conversation an opportunity to practise for next time.
 You don’t get just one chance.
 This is the beauty of not doing a confrontational ‘intervention’ where everyone hangs their hat on a single encounter.
 Keep talking, keep trying.

-Key points – How to ask if they’re getting addicted
+Key points – How to talk about someone’s substance use

 - Common responses to someone’s drinking or drug use are often unproductive.
 Silence and avoidance are not likely to help a relative or friend change their behaviour, nor are shaming, punishment or dramatic confrontations.